Kong/docs.konghq.com/app/_src/gateway/plugin-development/pluginserver/javascript.md

 The Node.js version and architecture that runs the plugin server and the one that runs `npm install` under plugins directory must match.

-When running TypeScript plugins `kong-pdk` needs to be defined as dependency in `package.json` like:
+When running TypeScript plugins, `kong-pdk` needs to be defined as a dependency in `package.json`:

 ````json
 {